Building Healthy Communities Conference Scholarship

 Many organizations across the State are doing smart, innovative work that is relevant to NYSHealth’s work to improve health in New York neighborhoods.
 These organizations should be elevating their work and informing key stakeholders at conferences and other convenings in New York and nationally.
 Yet, because of a lack of resources, they are often unable to do so.
 To address this issue, NYSHealth is awarding grants through its Sponsoring Conference Participation in Support of Healthy Communities Request for Proposals (RFP).
 Through this RFP, NYSHealth sponsored community-based organizations, health departments, and other low-resource organizations to attend and present at local, State, and national conferences related to building healthy communities.
 In 2017, NYSHealth awarded the Lenox Hill Neighborhood House, Inc., a grant to participate in this initiative.

-With NYSHealth funding, three staff members from BronxWorks will attend the Lenox Hill Neighborhood House’s Teaching Kitchen course.
+With NYSHealth funding, three staff members from BronxWorks attended the Lenox Hill Neighborhood House’s Teaching Kitchen course.
 The Teaching Kitchen course is for nonprofit food service program directors, chefs, nutritionists, and lead kitchen staff who design menus, order supplies, provide nutrition oversight and programming, and prepare food.
-Through their participation, BronxWorks employees will learn tools and strategies to design programs and implement actionable steps to significantly increase their low-income clients’ access to and use of fresh, healthy, and local food without raising costs.
-Along with a step-by-step manual to creating a farm-to-institution food program, BronxWorks staff members also will receive a site visit to assess and discuss all aspects of their program; three months of technical support to assist with change implementation; and ongoing access to new materials, newsletters, Web content, and resources produced by the Teaching Kitchen.
+Through their participation, BronxWorks employees learned tools and strategies to design programs and implement actionable steps to significantly increase their low-income clients’ access to and use of fresh, healthy, and local food without raising costs.
+Along with a step-by-step manual to creating a farm-to-institution food program, BronxWorks staff members also received a site visit to assess and discuss all aspects of their program; three months of technical support to assist with change implementation; and ongoing access to new materials, newsletters, Web content, and resources produced by the Teaching Kitchen.